beatricevizuroiu/OOPP-G7/README.md

 ## Description of project
-RaisedHand is tool for lecturers to recieve questions from their students during (online) lecturers.
-Next to that we also offer some extra features that allow the lecturer to get some more organized feedback from his/her students.
+RaisedHand is a tool for lecturers to receive questions from their students during (online) lectures.
+In addition, we offer some extra features that allow the lecturers to get more organized feedback from their students.

 ### Features
-- Recieve questions from your students.
+- Receive questions from your students.
 - Send polls to your students.
-- Be informed by your students whether you are going to fast, to slow, or just at the right speed through the material.
+- Let the students attending the lecture inform you on whether you are going too fast or too slow through out the course material.
-- Ban students from sending questions, answering polls, and informing you about your speed by banning them.
+- Do not allow students to send questions, answer polls or inform you about your speed by banning them.
 - Delete questions from students.
 - Edit questions.
-- Assign trusted users permission to moderate the questions to help keep the room clean.
+- Assign trusted users permission to moderate the activity to help keep the room clean.

 ## Group members